Posture Clinic, Safety Switch, Maggie FM

 Loukeman is a Toronto-based producer, DJ, and songwriter.
 His music pulls from folk, pop, rap, and R&B songs into warped yet familiar forms.
 His latest album, Sd-2 — the second of a planned trilogy- continues to display his range as one of the most exciting producers in recent years.
 With a forthcoming album in 2025, he's also caught the attention of several pop acts as a producer and co-writer.
 He has had recent placements with Apple, Nike, and Burberry.

-Future Crib, Zoe Bayani
+Future Crib, GREBE, Zoe Bayani

 Sunday, July 20th at The Drunken Unicorn